 – Our lodgings for this workshop lie right in the heart of predator action which means that the action happens in close proximity to the camp, so we do not spend hours traveling to photographic locations.

-– We use hides on this workshop that have been especially built for photographers.
+– We use a hide on this workshop that has been especially built for photographers.
 This low angle view is exactly what photographers are looking for and in 2013, the Wildlife Photographer of the Year’s winning shot came from the same hide that you will visit on this workshop.
 Click here to see a short documentary on how the winning shot was captured.

 – Mashatu is an excellent place to see Africa’s smaller and rarer creatures like civets, genets, owls etc. Night safari drives are conducted throughout this workshop and take place immediately after the sunset when the nocturnal creatures are stirring.

-– This workshop offers you a well rounded African safari experience and zebra, giraffe, hippo, baboons, warthog and birds are all a part of the experience as are baobab trees and other iconic elements of Africa.
+– This workshop offers you a well rounded African safari experience and zebra, giraffe, baboons, warthog and birds are all a part of the experience as are baobab trees and other iconic elements of Africa.

-– The vehicles used throughout this workshop are all open style safari trucks which means you are not shooting from a top down angle.
+– The vehicles used throughout this workshop are all open-style safari trucks which means you are not shooting from a top down angle.
 There are no bars, windows or roofs to get in your way.